Bounding the Worst-class Error: A Boosting Approach: Related work

-The original boosting algorithm described in by~\citet{adaboost} learns an ensemble hypothesis (or strong learner) by using a weak learning algorithm.
+Boosting algorithm~\cite{adaboost} learns an ensemble hypothesis (or strong learner) by using a weak learning algorithm.
 Boosting is an iterative procedure.
-At each round $t \in [T]$, the weak learning algorithm returns a hypothesis $h_t$, and updates the weights (or distribution) of the training instances such that the performance of $h_t$ becomes low.
+At each round $t \in [T]$, the weak learning algorithm returns a hypothesis $h_t$ and updates the weights (or distribution) of the training instances such that the performance of $h_t$ becomes low.
 After $T$ rounds, the algorithm returns an ensemble hypothesis of $h_1, \ldots, h_T$.
-Boosting is both theoretically motivated and practically effective, and it is widely used in various learning tasks ~\citep[see, e.g.,][]{sagi2018ensemble}.
+Boosting is both theoretically motivated and practically effective, and it is widely used in various learning tasks.

-There are some boosting algorithms for dealing with imbalance-tasks~\citep{5978225,tanha2020boosting}.
+There are some boosting algorithms for dealing with imbalance-tasks~\cite{galar2011review,tanha2020boosting}.
 However, to the best of our knowledge, there is no theoretical or practical boosting algorithm for bounding the worst-class error.
-Moreover, if we use a weak learning algorithm which outputs a DNN, standard boosting algorithms stop after the first round (i.e., no instance-weights such that the performance becomes low) because a DNN is a strong classifier that easily achieves zero training error.
-Therefore, in this study, we modify the definition of weak learnability specialized for theoretically bounding the worst-class error (see Sec.~\ref{sec:weak_learn}) and propose a practical way to use a DNN as a weak classifier based on the definition of weak learnability (see Sec.~\ref{sec:exp}).
+Therefore, in this study, we modify the definition of weak learnability specialized for theoretically bounding the worst-class error (see Section~\ref{sec:weak_learn}) and propose a practical way to use a DNN as a weak learner based on the definition of weak learnability (see Section~\ref{sec:exp}).

-Recently, it has been shown that a boosting can be reduced to OCO~\citep{OCO}.
-OCO can be considered to be a repeated game between a player (or an algorithm) and an environment as follows: in each round $t \in [T]$, player $\mathcal{B}$ predicts a vector $\bm{w}_t \in \Delta_K$, and the environment gives a feedback vector $\bm{r}_t \in \bm{w}_t$, where $\Delta_K$ is a $K$-dimensional probability simplex.
-The goal of $\mathcal{B}$ is to achieve a small \emph{regret} defined by:
+Recently, it has been shown that a boosting algorithm for binary classification tasks can be reduced to Online Convex Optimization (OCO)~\cite{OCO}.
+The reduction technique is that a standard boosting algorithm can be considered to be a repeated game between a weak learning algorithm $\mathcal{A}$ and an instance-weighting algorithm $\mathcal{B}$ for updating the weights of instances.
+The repeated game is given as follows: in each round $t \in [T]$, $\mathcal{B}$ predicts a vector $\boldsymbol{v}_t \in \Delta_n$ (weights of the classification loss), the weak learning algorithm finds a hypothesis $h_t$ corresponding to the weighted instances and gives a feedback vector $\boldsymbol{r}_t \in \{0,1\}$ (classification performance of $h_t$), where $n$ is the number of instances and $\Delta_n$ is a $n$-dimensional probability simplex. $\mathcal{B}$ is designed to achieve a small \emph{regret}:

-The boosting can be considered to be OCO between an instance-weighting algorithm $\mathcal{B}$ (player) and the environment, which gives the performance of the hypothesis returned by the weak-learning algorithm; that is, $\mathcal{B}$ can be designed as the regret-minimization algorithm.
-In this study, we design a novel boosting algorithm specialized for bounding the worst-class error on the basis of the OCO boosting framework.